joelouthan/theologic.us/content/posts/prayers/2020-12-20-am_prayers.md

 Sarah Brock - Her friend Verlene who passed away while we we speaking.
 Please be with the Thurstons: Phil and his kids, Daniel & Camille

 Emily - grandma Donna.
 COVID with mild symptoms

+Julie Keller - depression

+Jacob Epperson - his son, Wilder, with heart cath surgery in Dallas on 12/4

 Deanna & James, Quinn